Yourcodenameis:milo

+Yourcodenameis:milo performed at ArcTanGent Festival in August 2023.

 History

 All Roads to Fault and Ignoto

 The band's first mini album, All Roads to Fault, was recorded by Steve Albini and released in 2004.
-It was followed by the full-length album Ignoto, in 2005, which was released on Fiction/Polydor Records.
-In 2006, the band left their Polydor contract and within a month signed a new record deal with V2 Records.
-In November 2006, the band released Print Is Dead Vol 1, a side project album featuring collaborations with other bands.
+It was followed by the full-length album Ignoto, in 2005, released on Fiction/Polydor Records.
+In 2006, the band left their Polydor contract and signed a new record deal with V2 Records within a month.
+In November 2006, the band released Print Is Dead Vol 1, a side-project album featuring collaborations with other bands.
 The band's second full-length album, They Came from the Sun, was released on 2 April 2007.

 Print is Dead Vol 1

 On 6 November 2006, the band released its first side project album, entitled Print Is Dead Vol 1.
 The album has Youcodenameis:Milo collaborating with other bands, including Tom Vek, Get Cape.
 Wear Cape.
 Fly, The Futureheads, Field Music, Reuben, The Automatic, Martin Grech, Hot Club De Paris, Maxïmo Park, Lethal Bizzle and Bloc Party.
 Print Is Dead was recorded between sessions for Yourcodenameis:milo's second album and during their trip to play shows in New Delhi, India.
-The album was written, recorded and mixed at the band's own studio under the arches of Byker Bridge and affectionately named Like A Cat, Like A Fox, after the original title for their first album.
+The album was written, recorded, and mixed at the band's studio under the arches of Byker Bridge, and named Like A Cat, Like A Fox, after the original title for their first album.

-On 16 January 2006, the band announced that drummer Paul Gamble-Beresford had left under amicable circumstances and was to be replaced by Shaun Abbott.
+On 16 January 2006, the band announced that drummer Paul Gamble-Beresford had left under amicable circumstances and would be replaced by Shaun Abbott.

 They Came From the Sun

 The band released its second full-length studio album, They Came from the Sun, on 2 April 2007.
-They also set up their own General Recordings imprint through V2 and begun work on more recordings for Print Is Dead Volume II, in addition to a number of Brian Eno-inspired ambient works which may one day be released.
+They also set up their own General Recordings imprint through V2 and began work on more recordings for Print Is Dead Volume II, in addition to several Brian Eno-inspired ambient works which may one day be released.

-Justin Lockey was absent during all live performances for the band's UK tours in 2007, due to a shoulder injury.
+Justin Lockey was absent during all live performances for the band's UK tours in 2007 due to a shoulder injury.

 Hiatus

-The band announced a decision to go on an indefinite hiatus on 21 August 2007.
-In a statement they said:
+The band decided to go on an indefinite hiatus on 21 August 2007.
+In a statement, they said:

-Mullen has, however, suggested that Milo were likely to return in the future, saying, "I have mentioned in the past that Milo isn't dead.
+indefiniteMullen suggested that Yourcodenameis:milo was likely to return in the future, saying, "I have mentioned in the past that Milo isn't dead.
 Just resting.
 He's got some unfinished business.
 When will he wake?
 I don't know.
-Once in a while Mullen meets with his old friends in The Cluny and has a big fuck off burger.
+Once in a while, Milo meets with his old friends in The Cluny and has a big fuck off burger.
 Maybe when the burgers run out."